gsarchive/markdown/README.md

 It should auto-detect changes to Markdown or layout files.
 If you change the configuration in _config.yml, restart Jekyll.

+To push out a live version using an SSHFS mount:

+    $ sshfs gsarchive:public_html ../live
+    $ python build.py ../live

 To make the site available on the LAN, add your local IP: `-H 192.168.0.123`

 Where necessary, the target file name to be customized: